Building Non-Interventional Studies for Regulatory Purposes

 Dr. Richard Gliklich, MD is the founder of OM1 and brings decades of experience in the areas of registries, outcomes, and analytics.
 He is senior editor of the landmark publication by the U.S. Agency for Healthcare Research and Quality (AHRQ) handbook "Registries for Evaluating Patient Outcomes: A User's Guide” and the PI for the Outcomes Measures Framework, which focuses on standardization of outcomes measurement.
 He has led several key national and international efforts focused on evaluating the safety, effectiveness, value and quality of healthcare.
 Dr. Gliklich also holds several patents for both health outcomes systems and medical devices.

-Michelle Leavy, Senior Director, Registries, OM1
+Michelle Leavy, MPH, Senior Director, Registries, OM1

 Webinar Registration